 There is only a small window of opportunity to do this before your computer starts to load the operating system.
 Therefore, keep pressing the delete key until the BIOS Setup Utility appears.

 On some computers you need to press the F1 or F2 keys to access the BIOS Setup Utility.
+Check your computer manufacturers website for how to access the BIOS settings.

 Your AMIBIOS Version may look different to the image above.
 However, the menu names (Main, Advanced etc.) and how you move through each option are usually consistent, as shown in the right hand side of the image (Select Screen etc.).